wazuh/wazuh-documentation/source/getting-started/components/wazuh-dashboard.rst

 Agent centralized management
 ----------------------------

 From the web interface you manage your agents, their configuration, and data inventory.
 Inspecting the status of any agent deployed to your system is streamlined with filters for fine-tuning and quick access to data.
-You can also also create deployment commands to install and configure new Wazuh agents.
+You can also create deployment commands to install and configure new Wazuh agents.